Hubs-Foundation/hubs-docs/docs/hubs-cloud-discord-bot.md

 To proceed, first SSH into one of your servers.
 To access your servers over SSH, in the the [Admin Console](./hubs-cloud-getting-started.md) choose **Server Access** and follow the guide.
 Note that 2-factor authentication is set up by default, so you will need a 2FA device with an application installed like Google Authenticator to connect to your servers.

+If you are running multiple servers, you *must* run the bot on an *app* server, not a stream server.

 Once you've connected to your server, enter the following command in the command shell:

 ```